 Everything you need should be within arm’s reach.
 A chef’s kitchen utilizes a principle of design known as the kitchen work triangle.
 This situates your work area between three distinct appliances: the stove, the refrigerator, and the sink.

 This makes the cooking process a breeze.
 Rather than skipping all around the kitchen, you can stay in place and focus on each individual step.
 For example, you’ll have a workstation for dicing and cutting by the refrigerator.
 Then you’ll move on to the stove, where the actual cooking will take place.
+We have plenty of more tips for tiny kitchen spaces here.

 This is one of the best, most efficient design ideas for any home kitchen.